SimonBoothroyd/smee/examples/README.md

 # Examples

-This directory contains a number of examples of how to use `smirnoffee`.
+This directory contains a number of examples of how to use `smee`.
 They currently include:

 * [Evaluating the energy of a water dimer with virtual sites](compute-energy.ipynb)
 * [Minimizing the conformer of a molecule](conformer-minimization.ipynb)